-I founded NetProspex, a company that helps B2B corporations manage their marketing data & which was acquired by Dun & Bradstreet in 2015 for $125M.
+I founded NetProspex, a company that helps companies manage their marketing data & which was acquired by Dun & Bradstreet in 2015.

 Prior to NetProspex, I was president of the Zoominfo data company, CEO of technology analyst firm Hurwitz Group, & rose from sales to CEO of a Thomson Reuters business unit.

 After graduating in geology from Oxford, I spent 5 years prospecting for diamonds in the Kalahari Desert in Botswana in Southern Africa, working for mining giant De Beers.
 Growing up as a kid in the north of England, I loved wildlife films on TV, so this was a dream come true -- savannah, antelopes, lions & nomadic bushmen.